Youngjae Jeong

 with Jason Blevins

-When a Loss is a Gain: Loss Leader Strategy and the Resale Value Effect in the Secondary Market
+Manufactuer Entry, Cannibalization Effect, and Resale Value Effect in the Secondary Market

 with Hong Lee